dgullis/tutor-match/DOCUMENTATION.md

 This folder contains files 'users.py' 'subjects.py' 'bookings.py' each of whih contain functions for managing operations that interact with the MongoDB database.

+lib/firebase_token_auth.py

+This file provides a function verify_token() that verifies the Firebase ID token present in the request headers and returns the decoded token if valid.
+Otherwise, it raises an error indicating the reason for the invalid token.

 db/mongodb.py

 This file is responsible for setting up a connection to our MongoDB database and providing access to specific collections within that database.

+### Authentication

+components/authContext.js

+This file facilitates user authentication by integrating Firebase Authentication and MongoDB to manage user authentication data.
+It handles user sign-up, login, logout, and authentication state change events.
+Here's a breakdown:

+Context Creation: It creates a context called AuthContext using React createContext function.
+This context will be used to store and share user authentication information across components.

+AuthProvider Component: The AuthProvider component is responsible for managing authentication state.

+Authentication Functions: It defines functions for user sign-up, login, and logout using Firebase Authentication methods (createUserWithEmailAndPassword, signInWithEmailAndPassword, auth.signOut).
+These functions handle the authentication process, update state variables, and interact with MongoDB to store user data.

+UseEffect Hook: It uses the useEffect hook to set up a listener for changes in the user's authentication state (onAuthStateChanged).
+When the authentication state changes, it updates the user and mongoUser state variables accordingly.

+Loading Indicator: While fetching user authentication data, it displays a loading spinner to indicate that the authentication process is in progress.

+Context Provider Value: It provides the user, mongoUser, and authentication functions (signUpAuth, logInAuth, signOutAuth) as values to the AuthContext.Provider, making them accessible to other components using the useAuth hook.

+UseAuth Hook: The useAuth hook allows components to access authentication state and functions from the AuthContext.

+###  Technologies

+- MongoDB - database
+- Flask - server framework
+- React - user interface framework
+- Jest - frontend testing
+- Pytest - backend testing
+- Firebase - image storage and user authentication
+- React Boostrap - front styling